 During the summer season, the Mathias Ham house is open for guided tours and shows what life was like in the Victorian era.
 On the 4th July they hold an annual ice cream social!
 There are also special themed tours during the winter season for Halloween and Christmas!
 The graves of Mathias Ham and his family can be found in the Linwood Cemetery…if you like that type of thing, it’s actually a really interesting cemetery with some unique headstones!
 With entrance to the Ham House you receive a free Eagle Point Park vehicle ticket which leads me on to…

 Another really nice open space in Dubuque, which has plenty of shaded space, playgrounds, toilet facilities and even a pond with a waterfall feature.
 Vehicle entrance is $1 and you’re going to eat a lunch anyway so why not have a change of scenery and eat it in the park!

 Eagle Point Park looks over Lock and Dam 11.
 You can actually go on a free tour of the lock and dam during the summer season!
 There’s also a viewing platform next to the lock where you can watch the huge Mississippi River barges!

 Swim at the Grand Harbor Resort

 This one is aimed more for families.
-The seasonal outdoor pools in Dubuque are open and offer more ‘proper swimming’, but if you are after water slides and hot tubs, the Grand Harbor Resort is your best bet.
+The seasonal outdoor pools in Dubuque are open during the summer and offer more ‘proper swimming’, but if you are after water slides and hot tubs, the Grand Harbor Resort is your best bet.
 Even I can’t resist the giant dump bucket!
 Guests of the hotel get to use the waterpark for free but you can pay to get a day pass for the waterpark.
 There’s also a fun arcade where the games have ticket rewards which can be switched for prizes!